JanneMattila/www/docs/_posts/2023/09/2023-09-04-apim-developer-portal-content.markdown

 {% include githubEmbed.html text="JanneMattila/azure-api-management-developer-portal-action" link="JanneMattila/azure-api-management-developer-portal-action" %}

-It's available in GitHub Marketplace.
+It's available at the GitHub Marketplace.
 You can find it here: [Import or export Azure API Management Developer Portal content](https://github.com/marketplace/actions/import-or-export-azure-api-management-developer-portal-content).

 Please try these out to see if you find them useful!